stitchdata/docs/_integration-schemas/freshdesk/contacts.md

 doc-link: https://developers.freshdesk.com/api/#contacts
 singer-schema: https://github.com/singer-io/tap-freshdesk/blob/master/tap_freshdesk/schemas/contacts.json
 description: |
-  The `contacts` table contains info about the customers or potential customers that have filed support tickets in any of the channels in your Freshdesk account.
+  The `{{ table.name }}` table contains info about the customers or potential customers that have filed support tickets in any of the channels in your {{ integration.display_name }} account.

   #### Custom Fields